uyamazak/hcep-pdf-server/README.md

 ```

 ## Test
-Execute the mocha command with the container run with the above command.
+Execute mocha in the container run with the above command.

 ```
 % sudo docker exec varuna-hcep-pdf-server mocha